HuizhouGrocery/Huizhou-POS-System/README.md

   <img src="screenshot/08.jpg" width="501" >
 </p>

-This python script only have 300 lines code and this lightweight exe program only have 60MB size.
-You may face many challenges when you start to set a printer.
-You just need to buy one cheap printer and 58mm paper.
-Your printer needs to have Windows OS driver and USB interface with your Desktop(Laptop).
-You need to let your printer become a default printer in your Windows environment.
-After that, you may find this programs runs smoothly.
+This Python script only has 300 lines of code, and this lightweight exe program only has 60 MB size.
+You may face many challenges when you start to set up a printer.
+You just need to buy one cheap printer and 58-mm paper.
+Your printer needs to have a Windows OS driver and a USB interface with your desktop (laptop).
+You need to let your printer become the default printer in your Windows environment.
+After that, you may find that this program runs smoothly.

-We decide to choose txt format for our receipt, do not forget to change your default paper(font) size of txt format on your Windows environment.
-Or you may find our program can not change this.
+We decide to choose the TXT format for our receipt, do not forget to change your default paper (font) size of the TXT format on your Windows environment.
+Or you may find that our program can not change this.
 We do not have this function.

 Why beta?
-We are still devloping some functions for our POS system.
-Like we could build one Mysql database on our remote server(or Cloud).
-Once we click check out and all data will be sent to there.
-We may design Inventory Management System for our grocery to save many, many IT costs.
-There are many functions you could think about it and develop it.
+We are still developing some functions for our POS system.
+Like, we could build one MySQL database on our remote server (or cloud).
+Once we click check out, all the data will be sent there.
+We may design our own inventory management system for our grocery store to save many, many IT costs.
+There are many functions you could think about and develop.